NCToy/CarTime/README.md

     login - user01
     password - user01

 Also you can register new user.
 Press button "SignUp" for it.
 If you want to add a manager, you must authorized as admin. in Admin panel you can add new manager.
+So, you can add or edit any car.
+You must authorized as manager and added new car.
+Some photo with cars or brands you can find in wwwroot/img/cars, wwwroot/img/brands.